 Create a list of possible scenarios and write out how you would respond to each of them.
 What are the messages you would use?
 How would you communicate your key points to stakeholders?
 Media?
 Staff?
 Patients?
 You’ll need an answer for each.

-It may also be helpful to involve other key leadership here as you draft these scenarios, and you may even want to incorporate protocols or drills into your workflow throughout the year.
+It may also help involve other key leadership here as you draft these scenarios, and you may even want to incorporate protocols or drills into your workflow throughout the year.

 Define Roles and Expectations